HomerReid/meep_adjoint/docs/Overview/index.rst

     numerical values for the :math:`N`-vector of coefficients :math:`\boldsymbol{\beta}=\{\beta_n\},n=1,\cdots,N.`

-    For adjoint optimization in :py:mod:`meep`, the
+    For adjoint optimization in :mod:`meep`, the
     basis set is chosen by the user, either from among a predefined collection of common basis sets, or as an arbitrary user-defined basis set specified by subclassing an abstract base class in `mp.adjoint.`